 Branding your business, goes beyond your website.
 Online entrepreneurs, use social media platforms as their main marketing strategy and funnel to send people to their website.
 That’s why is crucial to be consistent across ALL your social media accounts so they fit your brand and website.

 If you’re a blogger, are selling products or services, Pinterest should be your main focus.
 Why?
 Because it’s visual and most people are visual and we make a first impression in just 2.6 seconds when we something online.
 If you brand your Pinterest profile, you’re able to create a cohesive, consistent experience for your audience and your viewers will eventually remember you and recognise your pins in the sea of others.

 Today I’m sharing 7 ways to brand your Pinterest business profile, so your profile picture, business name, bio, boards, branding your board covers and creating pinnable images.
-The tips I’m sharing today, helped me grow my Pinterest visibility by 500% in just one month (which is now around 3000% !!!)
+The tips I’m sharing today, helped me grew my Pinterest visibility by 500% in just one month (which is now around 3000% !!!)

 1. PROFILE PICTURE